What is landlord insurance?

 When comparing landlord insurance policies, it’s a good idea to think about what level of cover you need.
 Some providers will include things like accidental damage, loss of rent and alternative accommodation as part of their standard cover, whereas other providers might offer them as optional cover that you need to pay extra for.

-It’s also a good idea to compare the buildings insurance maximum cover – sum insured – to check that it would cover the costs to rebuild your home following a catastrophic event.
+It’s also a good idea to compare the landlords buildings insurance maximum cover – sum insured – to check that it would cover the costs to rebuild your home following a catastrophic event.